thelfer/tfel/docs/web/tensors.md

  "Comparison of the Hosford stress \(a=100,a=8\) and the von Mises stress in plane stress"){width=70%}

-The header `TFEL/Material/Hosford.hxx` introduces three functions which are meant to compute the Hosford equivalent stress and its first and second derivatives. *This header is automatically included by `MFront`*
+The header `TFEL/Material/Hosford1972YieldCriterion.hxx` introduces three functions which are meant to compute the Hosford equivalent stress and its first and second derivatives. *This header is automatically included by `MFront`.*

 The Hosford equivalent stress is defined by (see @hosford_generalized_1972):
 \[